Native-Planet/GroundSeg/README.md

 # Native Planet GroundSeg

-GroundSeg is a software tool that helps users manage and access their multiple Urbit IDs, or "ships."
+GroundSeg is a software tool that helps users manage and access their multiple Urbit instances.
 It simplifies the process of getting onto the Urbit network and provides a range of additional services that enhance the functionality of the user's ship.
 With a [StarTram](https://www.nativeplanet.io/startram) subscription, users can also access their Urbit ship remotely.